ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 }
 ```

-3. Visit the VIP where you have applied the iRule and then go to Splunk and search for `HOST=f5serv1* HSL`.
-If nothing shows up in Splunk, uncomment `#log local0.info` from the iRule to start writing logs in local syslog (/var/logs/ltm).
-If logs are writing in syslog file but not showing up in Splunk, it means there is some network issue.
-Revisit "Check Network Connectivity" section.
+3. Browse the VIP where you have applied the iRule and then go to Splunk and search for `HOST=f5serv1* HSL`.
+If nothing shows up in Splunk, uncomment `#log local0.info` from the iRule to start writing logs in local SYSLOG (/var/logs/ltm).
+If logs are writing in local file but not showing up in Splunk, it means there is some network issue.
 If logs are not writing in local syslog, try using a simpler iRule.

 ---